dimitra-savvani/UAV-swarm-navigation-and-target-check/Instructions/Random_walk_with_multiple_Iris.md

 ## plot random walks for drone 0 to 3

-* Plot node plots dynamically a drones path and its goal locations, so it is a prerequisite to have one or more drones executing rand_walks node.
+* Plot node plots dynamically a drone 's path and its goal locations, so it is a prerequisite to have one or more drones executing rand_walks node.

 * Download [plot.py](https://github.com/dimitra-savvani/ROS_multiple_iris/blob/main/motion/plot.py) and place it under src/motion/src of your catkin workspace
 (don 't forget to change permissions in properties in order to make it executable)